yoanisgil/blog-medium/python+docker/episode-i/README.md

  - We're using `python:2.7-slim` as our base image since we want to keep our Docker image as light as possible.
 This is very handy specially when it comes to deployment since the image needs to be pulled before been deployed.
  - Those instructions which are not supposed to change very often (apt-get install, apt-get update, etc) are added very early in the file so that we can benefit from the caching mechanisms provided by Docker.
 - The `requirements.txt` file is added indepndently from the application code.
 This is again, to speed-up the build process since app's dependencies should not change that often.
 - The container entrypoint is [supervisord](http://supervisord.org/).
 The reason we need `supervisord` is because our container needs to run both NGINX and uWSGI.
-Also because other many goodies that comes with `supervisord`, like that that it can act as a process reaper, make sure process are running, etc.
+Also because other many goodies that comes with `supervisord`, like that it can act as a process reaper, make sure processes are always running, etc.
 - Neither NGINX, nor uWSGI are running as root (not even `supervisord`).
 They all run as the user `www-data`.

-Let's break down the Docker Compose file:
+With the Dockerfile now explained, let's now break down the Docker Compose file:

 ```yaml
     app: